ciaranoceallaigh96/gwas_tutorial/trial_1.md

 head(hwe_p_values_controls)
 genetic_matrix_6 <- genetic_matrix_5[, c(1:6, which(hwe_p_values_controls >= 1e-5) + 6)]
 ```

+How many SNPs were removed?

 Let’s now apply a less stringent p-value threshold for cases and controls together (1e-10)

 ```
 hwe_p_values_all <- apply(genetic_matrix_6[, 7:ncol(genetic_matrix_6)], 2, calculate_hwe)
 genetic_matrix_7 <- genetic_matrix_6[, c(1:6, which(hwe_p_values_all >= 1e-10) + 6)]
 ```

+How many SNPs were removed?

 Before, we move onto the princicpal component analysis.
 Let us take a look at how many SNPs and Individuals were removed during our QC processes.